-2011 Annual Drinking Water Quality Report for the City of Winter Springs
+The City of Winter Springs 2013 Annual Drinking Water Quality Report

+City of Winter Springs 2013 Annual Drinking Water Quality Report

-We're very pleased to provide you with this year's Annual Water Quality Report.
-We want to keep you informed about the water quality and excellent services we have delivered to you over the past year.
+We're very pleased to provide you with the Annual Water Quality Report for the 2013 calendar year.
+We want to keep you informed about the water quality and excellent services we have delivered to you.
 Our goal is and always has been to provide to you a safe and dependable supply of drinking water.
-Our water source is ground water from wells.
-The wells draw from the Floridan Aquifer.

-Our Water is obtained from ground water sources and is chlorinated for disinfection and health purposes.
-We are pleased to report that our drinking water meets all federal and state requirements.
-If you have any questions about this report or concerning your water utility, please contact the water treatment facility at 407-327-8992 from 8:00 am to 5:00 pm
+Our water is obtained from the Florida Aquifer and is chlorinated for disinfection and public health and safety.
+We are pleased to report that our drinking water meets all Federal and State requirements.
+If you have any questions about this report or your water utility, please contact the water treatment facility at 407-327-8992 Monday through Friday from 8:00 am to 5:00 pm.

-In 2011 the Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2013, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment of our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There were (2) potential source of contamination identified for this system with a moderate susceptibility level.
+There were (2) potential sources of contamination identified for this system with a moderate susceptibility level.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp

-City of Winter Springs routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2011.
-Data obtained before January 1, 2011, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+The City of Winter Springs routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2013.
+Data obtained before January 1, 2013, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.